sensi/iPaintBundle/README.md

 ## Usage

 After installation you can access the editor with the configured route.
-All images get saved into the web/drawings/ folder.
+All images get saved into the web/images/drawings/{username} folder.

+## Translation

+The iPaint Bundle is currently available in english and german.
+But the javascript sources are only in static english.
+Same with the origin html dialog boxes...

 ## Todo

 * Drawings folder should be customizeable via config
 * Refactor the image save, load and share logic.
 Make them available throw symfony service container...
+* Save all images into the current logged in user's folder. => /web/images/drawings/dummyuser/